Ave Maria University: Ave Maria campus

-Monaghan expects to continue expanding the university and hopes to one day have an enrollment over 5,000, Division I athletics and an academic reputation as "a Catholic Ivy".
-In 2011, James Towey, former Director of the White House Office of Faith-Based and Community Initiatives and former President of Saint Vincent College, was named the president of Ave Maria University after a unanimous vote by the AMU Board of Trustees.
-He also assumed the role of CEO, in the place of Monaghan, who remains the Chancellor.
+In 2011, James Towey, former Director of the White House Office of Faith-Based and Community Initiatives and former President of Saint Vincent College, was unanimously voted President of Ave Maria University by the AMU Board of Trustees.
+He also assumed the role of CEO in place of Monaghan, who remains the Chancellor.

 The 2008 financial crisis took a toll on Ave Maria's finances.
 Monaghan said in 2012 that Ave Maria's construction cost estimates doubled over three years, requiring the university to cut back on planned buildings.
-The troubled Florida real estate market also meant that Ave Maria School of Law had to shelve its plans for a building in Ave Maria, as its existing campus was worth less than was paid for it.
-According to Towey, for a period of time the university survived through Monaghan's funding of a ten million dollar annual deficit.
+The troubled Florida real estate market also meant that Ave Maria School of Law had to shelve plans for a building, as its existing campus was worth less than was paid for it.
+According to Towey, for a period of time the university survived through Monaghan's funding of a $10 million annual deficit.
 Towey credits his efforts at controlling financing costs, along with increased contributions, with placing the university back on a firm financial footing by 2014.

-In February 2012, Ave Maria made national news when it filed its lawsuit Ave Maria University v.
-Sebelius, suing the government over the US Health and Human Services mandate by claiming that it would force the university to forego its religious freedom.
+In February 2012, Ave Maria made national news when it filed Ave Maria University v.
+Sebelius, suing the government over the US Health and Human Services birth control mandate by claiming it would force the university to forego its religious freedom.
 It became the second college to do so, and was followed by several others, including the Franciscan University of Steubenville and the University of Notre Dame.
 The lawsuit is represented by the Becket Fund for Religious Liberty.
 In June 2012, President Towey wrote that the university would "vigorously prosecute its lawsuit".
-In 2016, the Supreme Court unanimously sent the case back to federal appeals court to find a solution that would both honor religious organizations objections and provide their employees with birth control.
-Ave Maria administrators celebrated the decision as a "great victory."
+In 2016, the Supreme Court unanimously sent the case back to a federal appeals court to find a solution that would both honor religious organizations objections and provide their employees with birth control.
+Ave Maria administrators celebrated the decision as a "great victory".

-The university's growth has fallen short of its stated goal of "growing the University's undergraduate enrollment at its main campus in Florida to approximately 1,700 students by the fall of 2016" and 1,500 by the year 2020.

-The university ran a satellite campus in Nicaragua called the Ave Maria University-Latin American Campus for 13 years, and then sold it to Keiser University in July 2013.
+The university ran a satellite campus in Nicaragua, the Ave Maria University-Latin American Campus, for 13 years, and then sold it to Keiser University in July 2013.